 While popular history tends to bring forth the notion of Alexander the Great as a military genius (and rightly so), his generalship was not only mirrored by his individual brilliance but also by the impressive efforts of his army.
 To that end, in many ways, the destiny and legacy of Alexander were rather forged by the military prowess and organizational capacity of his commanded Macedonians.
-So, without further ado, let us take a gander at ten things you should know about the mighty ancient Macedonian army of Alexander the Great.
+So, without further ado, let us take a deep dive into the mighty ancient Macedonian army of Alexander the Great.

-- Dangers Forge the Macedonian Army of Philip
+- Dangers Forged the Macedonian Army of Philip

 - The Personal Companions and Royal Pages